-Veritas NetInsights Console is a SaaS-based unified platform with Veritas products and features that help you to manage your usage and license entitlements.
-The platform leverages product telemetry and support data to offer software and appliance insights within a single interface to deliver a cohesive experience and eliminates the need to switch between multiple products.
+Veritas NetInsights Console is a new SaaS-based unified platform with Veritas products and features.
+It helps you to manage your usage and your license entitlements as well as leverages product telemetry and support data to offer software and appliance insights.

+The NetInsights Console delivers a cohesive experience and eliminates the need to switch between multiple products.